-One of my go-to dishes is sausage and peppers because it's so easy to make, requires minimal ingredients, and is versatile.
-I usually keep some hot Italian sausages in the freezer so I can make this; as long as I have tomato sauce, garlic, onions, and peppers, I'm pretty much all set.
-You can adjust the recipe to be spicy or not spicy; it's totally up to you.
+One of my go-to dishes is sausage and peppers because it’s so easy to make, requires minimal ingredients, and is versatile.
+I usually keep some hot Italian sausages in the freezer, and as long as I have tomato sauce, garlic, onions, and peppers, I’m pretty much all set to make this whenever the craving strikes.
+You can adjust the recipe to be spicy or not spicy; it’s totally up to you.

 This is wonderful served over pasta, but it’s also really good on polenta, as a pizza topping, or as a calzone stuffing.
 Or you can just pile it in a bowl and eat away!
 Grate some fresh Parmesan or Romano over it; it pairs well with garlic bread and a hearty red wine, too.